beibuwandeluori/DeeperForensicsChallengeSolution/README.md

 # DeeperForensics Challenge Solution
 This repo provides an solution for the [DeeperForensics Challenge 2020](https://competitions.codalab.org/competitions/25228).
-Our solution achieve 1st in the development phase of the DeeperForensics Challenge.
+Our solution achieve the 1st in the development phase of the DeeperForensics Challenge.
 The ranking can be seen [here](https://competitions.codalab.org/competitions/25228#results)

 ## Authors
-Team name: Forensic
+Team name: Forensics
 Username: BokingChen
 - [Baoying Chen](https://github.com/beibuwandeluori)
 - [Peiyu Zhuang](https://github.com/ZhuangPeiyu)